top of page

 The Recovery Barre exists to fill that gap.

-We believe that movement is an essential tool for wellness, and access to healthy, connected communities empowers lasting recovery.
+We believe movement is an essential tool for wellness in sobriety — and access to healthy, connected communities can empower lasting recovery.

 Our Mission